S2S Trail User pass

 - Ride within your ability level

-Some cell phones may receive coverage throughout the lower portion of the trail network.
+Some cell phones may receive coverage throughout the lower portion of the trail network, but reception is unreliable higher up.
 The Carcross Royal Canadian Mounted Police detachment can be reached at 821-5555.
 A nursing station is also located in Carcross.

-- Absolutely NO motorized vehicles permitted on the trails;
+- Absolutely NO motorized vehicles permitted on the trails (including Ebikes);

 - Please do not disturb wildlife;